O957/O957/decisions/uv.md

 > * ⏬ Installable without Rust or Python via curl or pip.
 > * 🖥️ Supports macOS, Linux, and Windows.

-Given speed upgrade and centralization of capabilities, I've decided (2025-05-12) that I will use `uv` over `poetry` for Python package and project management.
+Given the speed upgrade and centralization of capabilities, I've decided (2025-05-12) that I will use `uv` over `poetry` for Python package and project management.

 Useful Links: